 - 1. Connect supplied Luer Adapter to the syringe. - Push the Luer Adapter and syringe onto the catheter until you hear or feel a click.
 Tug gently to ensure connection is secure. - 3.
-Pull back on the syringe plunger to draw fluid out of the pleural space. - 4.
-When drainage is complete, disconnect Luer Adapter and syringe by squeezing the wings on the Luer Adapter and gently pulling to separate it from the catheter valve.
+Pull back on the syringe plunger to draw fluid out of the peritoneal cavity. - When ready to disconnect wall suction, pinch the wings on the Luer Adapter or the Universal Tubing Adapter until it easily comes away from the catheter valve.